 While there are obvious benefits to Cloud services, we often get asked for advice by our customers about which provider to choose.
 Key factors in their choice of provider will be the nature of their business and what exactly they want from Cloud computing.
 For example:

-• MS Azure: – Users can run any service in the cloud or combine with existing applications, data centre or infrastructure and suitable for all industries and so offers packages suitable for most needs with services such as DevOps, big data management and game and app development.
+Users can run any service in the cloud or combine it with existing applications, data centres or infrastructure and suitable for all industries and so offers packages suitable for most needs with services such as DevOps, big data management and game and app development.

-• Amazon web services: The longest established and still with the largest market share, with a large choice of services such as database and storage solutions, business productivity tools and developer tools with the wealth of experiences gained from its e-commerce platforms.
-Its range of services and flexibility of offerings make it a popular choice with SME and large enterprise.
+The longest established and still with the largest market share, with a large choice of services such as database and storage solutions, business productivity tools and developer tools with the wealth of experiences gained from its e-commerce platforms.
+Its range of services and flexibility of offerings make it a popular choice with SMEs and large enterprises.

 There is no doubt that Cloud computing will continue to grow and become a more powerful tool.
 Utilised properly, it has the potential to be a driving force for many businesses and enable them to do things that may not be possible otherwise.
 However, if you are thinking of implementing Cloud services you need an informed plan and strategy before taking that first step.